rust-lang/rfcs/text/3714-macro-fragment-fields.md

 This extends the grammar of macro metavariable expressions to allow using a dot and identifier to access a field.

+Note that future versions of Rust can add new fields to an existing matcher;
+doing so is a compatible change.

 # Drawbacks
 [drawbacks]: #drawbacks